Estimating Reeb chords using microlocal sheaf theory: Preliminaries in Contact Topology

 Now we define the Maslov potential for a Legendrian submanifold $\Lambda$ with $\mu(\Lambda) = 0$.
 Currently Maslov potential is only defined combinatorially for Legendrian knots, since in higher dimensions it is hard (in fact, impossible) to classify the singularities of the front projection.
 Therefore here we only define the Maslov potential on a strand.

-\begin{definition} Let $\Lambda \subset J^1(M)$ be a Legendrian submanifold such that the front projection $\pi_\text{front}: \Lambda \rightarrow M \times \mathbb{R}$ is a smooth hypersurface on an open dense subset.
-For a curve $\gamma: I \rightarrow \Lambda$, a Maslov potential is a step function
+\begin{definition} Let $\Lambda \subset J^1(M)$ be a Legendrian submanifold such that the front projection $\pi_\text{front}\colon \Lambda \rightarrow M \times \mathbb{R}$ is a smooth hypersurface on an open dense subset.
+For a curve $\gamma\colon I \rightarrow \Lambda$, a Maslov potential is a step function

-such that for any $a, b \in \gamma(I)$, $d(a) - d(b)$ is equal to the number of down cusps minus the number of up cusps, and the value at a cusp is equal to points in $\gamma(I)$ in a small neighbourhood with greater $t$ coordinates.
+such that for any $a, b \in \gamma(I)$, $d(a) - d(b)$ equals the number of down cusps minus the number of up cusps, and the value at a cusp equals those of points in a small neighbourhood of $\gamma(I)$ with greater $t$ coordinates.
 Here a cusp is going up (down) if $\gamma^*dt > 0$ ($\gamma^*dt < 0$). \end{definition} \begin{remark} It is not clear at all that the Maslov potential can be globally well-defined.
 However, when $\mu(\Lambda) = 0$ there is indeed a well-defined Maslov potential

 such that its restriction to any curve will be a Maslov potential on that strand.
 For a possible choice of the Maslov potential, see \cite{Gui}. \end{remark}

 The following definition is coming from the formula obtained by Ekholm-Etnyre-Sullivan \cite[Section 3.5]{EESNoniso}.
 It may not be a good definition from a geometric viewpoint.
 However it is the most convenient one for us.